ClickHouse/examples/observability/logs/kubernetes/fluentbit_to_vector/README.md

 Collect logs and store in ClickHouse using the Fluent Bit as an agent and Vector as an aggregator.

-Installs Vector as a deployment (for an aggregator) and an Fluent Bit as a deamonset to collect logs from each node.
+Installs Vector as a StatefulSet (for an aggregator) and an Fluent Bit as a deamonset to collect logs from each node.

 ## Install helm charts